pslabs-ps/CMM2-DeluxeEdition-GEN2/README.md

 <a name="rtc"></a>
 # 11. RTC
-Device is equipped with RTC chip.
+Device can be equipped with RTC chip (this chip has to be soldered by user on U23 pad).
 Out of the box Maximite is using CPU RTC, to change to external RTC use following code:

 ```
 OPTION DS3231 ON